DCsunset/clip-share/README.md

 The address and port to bind can be changed using environment variables `ADDR` and `PORT`.

 ## Web UI

 ### Usage

+Pre-built files can be found in GitHub releases.

-Build and run the repo from source:
+Or you can build and run the repo from source:

 ```sh
 cd webui